 Mombassa, capital of a vast African empire, burned down in 1508.
 In 1510, the Persians took Baku and Tabriz back from Tatars, and the Russians took Pskov.
 Don Affonce de Albuquerque sacked Goa for four days that same year, boasting he had all the mosques in town crammed with fleeing Muslim citizens and then set ablaze.
 A year later, this Portuguese entrepreneur sacked Malacca, the greatest seaport in South East Asia with 100,000 inhabitants.

 Ottoman Turks defeated the Mamelukes during days of bloody fighting in the streets of Cairo, and then sacked it in 1517.
-Rhodes fell to the Turks in 1522.
+The island of Rhodes fell to the Turks in 1522.
 Rebellious peasants pillaged Mainz in 1525.
 In 1527, the Shans sacked Ava, the Northern Burmese capital.
 That same year, Holy Roman Emperor Charles V sacked Rome, thus ending the Renaissance with a military flourish.

 Spain sacked Tunis in 1535.
 In 1536, British King Henry VIII and his Prime Minister, Sir Thomas Cromwell, had 800 abbeys, friaries and nunneries ransacked and dissolved.
 The Abbey at Glastonbury – said to have once housed the Sacred Chalice – suffered a commercial sack from which it never recovered.